SAP/luigi/docs/luigi-core-api.md

 #### getStorageType

 Retrieves the storage type that is used to store the auth data.
+To set it, use the `auth.storage` property of the `auth` Luigi configuration object.
+Find out more [here](https://docs.luigi-project.io/docs/authorization-configuration?section=general-authorization-options).

 ##### Examples